 - Why meditate: Getting back your healthy blood pressure

 - High Blood Pressure?
 Meditation May Help, The New York Times

 - Scientific study: Stress and blood pressure

 - Study: Blood pressure, stress reduction and mortality

 2.2.
 Strong, healthy heart

-From increasing blood pressure to raising cholesterol levels, stress is linked to heart disease in many ways.
+From increasing blood pressure to raising cholesterol levels, stress is linked to heart disease.
 So it is actually no surprise that an effective way of relieving stress also benefits your heart.

-This has been shown by several recent research studies.
-A calming meditation practice not only busts stress, but also:
+This has been shown in several recent research studies.
+A calming meditation practice not only busts stress but also:

 - lowers blood pressure;

 - reverses coronary atherosclerosis;